-If the Mega certificates are indirectly backed by multifamily mortgage loans, the loans may provide for the collection of yield maintenance premiums or other prepayment premiums upon a prepayment of the loans.
+Multifamily mortgage loans may provide for the collection of yield maintenance premiums or other prepayment premiums upon a prepayment of the loans.
 In some cases, those premiums are shared with the holders of the underlying securities.
-If your Mega certificates are backed by multifamily underlying securities that provide for sharing of collected prepayment premiums, any premiums distributed to the holders of the multifamily underlying securities will be passed through to the Mega certificateholders.
+If the Mega certificates are backed by multifamily underlying securities that provide for sharing of collected prepayment premiums, any premiums distributed to the holders of the multifamily underlying securities will be passed through to the holders of the Mega certificates.
 We do not guarantee the payment of any yield maintenance premiums or prepayment premiums.

-Exchange of Mega Certificates for SMBS Certificates
+Exchange of Mega Certificates